450/Week Farmhouse for Rent - Bordering Tuscany & Umbria

 - Review Submitted 06/16/11

-Recommended for: Families with teenagers, sightseeing, romantic getaway, age 55+, families with young children, girls getaway.
+Recommended for: Romantic getaway, families with teenagers, age 55+, families with young children, sightseeing, girls getaway.

 My fiance and I stayed at Chiarella for a week in late September 2010, following a week in Florence and 10 days touring Ireland.
 It was a wonderful break from the hurly-burly, but still felt like "vacation".
 The little house sits on a sunny hillside, down a gravel drive from the rural road - so quiet.
 Our arrival sent red deer running into the adjacent forest from the small vineyard.
 We had sunny, warm days and wonderful crisp harvest-season nights - we greatly enjoyed the down comforters that came with the house: cozy!
 We took day trips all over Tuscany and Umbria (45 min west to the Autostrada at Arezzo or 30 minutes east over country roads to Sansepolcro and the E45) but then came home and cooked every night and watched movies from the excellent collection at the house.
 We hugely enjoyed shopping at the local small grocery store, and having wine or espresso with Marcello, the proprietor.
 [He was a hearty, welcoming tonic after the jaded, barely-civil locals we encountered in Florence.]
 My fiance went running every morning down the road to Monterchi, while I power walked up the hill in the opposite direction.
 We both encountered tractors and farm equipment coming and going from the tobacco harvest.
 The Sunday we were there was the first day of hunting season, and it was very intriguing to hear the hunting dogs running back and forth through the woods under the bedroom window with their little bells tinkling, and the sound of distant gunfire.
 However, we enjoyed the cinghale (sp?) on our dinner plates and appreciated the reminder of where our meat comes from.
 Anyway, we would come back in a heartbeat, and the proprietor of the house was totally professional and fun to work with.
 And, really, her taste in movies is excellent.